studyathome-internationally/rehabilitationstechnik/docs/en/chapter8.md

 - The type of the prevailing neurological symptom like ataxia, choreoathetosis and
 - Its somatic location, e.g. diplegia, tetraplegia, hemiplegia. [@cioni:2010]

-To get an idea of the clinical syndromes of CP, the following there is an extract from [@cioni:2010] – Traditional Clinical Syndromes like spastic tetraparesis, spastic diplegia, spastic hemiplegia, ataxic form, dystonic from and athetosic (or choreo-athetosic) form of CP.
+To get an idea of the clinical syndromes of CP, the following there is an extract from [@cioni:2010] – Traditional Clinical Syndromes like spastic tetraparesis, spastic diplegia, spastic hemiplegia, ataxic form, dystonic form and athetosic (or choreo-athetosic) form of CP.

 #### Spastic Tetraparesis